flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/index.md

 **For Simulation Use Only**

-This A320neo Pilot Briefing shall give a good overview of most A320neo systems for personal flight simulation with focus on Microsoft Flight Simulator and the FlyByWire A32NX aircraft add-on.
+This A320 Pilot Briefing shall give a good overview of most A320neo systems for personal flight simulation with focus on Microsoft Flight Simulator and the FlyByWire A320neo aircraft mod.

 Other variations of the A320 (A318, A319, A321) have a lot of overlap
 but are omitted in this briefing.